 Missouri State CapitolJefferson City

+Part of the original Capitol plans called for a ground-floor museum that showcased Missouri's cultural and natural history.
+Now operated by the Missouri Department of Natural Resources, the Missouri State Museum features exhibits, dioramas and changing displays.
+The east wing of the museum, originally named the Missouri Soldiers and Sailors Memorial Hall in 1919 to recognize Missourians who served during World War I, now serves as the state museum's History Hall.
+The Resources Museum, created in 1921 to display the products of the state's forests, fields and mines, today serves as the state museum's Resources Hall.
 All four floors of Missouri's Capitol are open to the public.
-A 30-minute guided tour is the best way to experience the historic and decorative features of the building.
+A 45-minute guided tour is the best way to experience the historic and decorative features of the building.
 A walk around the Capitol grounds highlights more of Missouri's history, including Karl Bitter's bronze relief of the signing of the Louisiana Purchase Treaty, which sits on the terrace overlooking the Missouri River.
-Whether viewing the interior or exterior, the Missouri state Capitol provides visitors a rewarding glimpse of the cultural and natural legacy of our state.

 Journey Through Slime Event StudioJoplin

-We are a sensory focused event studio and Scoop Shoppe.
-We offer slime making, fidget toys and hand dipped ice cream.
+We are a sensory-focused event studio and Scoop Shoppe.
+We offer slime-making, fidget toys, and hand-dipped ice cream.
 Our field trips consist of each student getting a slime kit with all of the ingredients to make slime.
 Our employees host the field trip and help make slime.
 All ages are welcome (the younger, 5 and below, will need extra assistance).
-We offer week day field trips on Wednesdays, Thursdays and Fridays.
+We offer weekday field trips on Wednesdays, Thursdays and Fridays.
 Our regular price to make slime is $18 but we do a discount for field trips at $12 per slime.
-Field trips are in two hours increments.
+Field trips are in two-hour increments.
 We can host 30 slime makers at one time.

 Boasts one of the world's most exceptional collections of lead and zinc ores as well as other minerals found in the Tri-State District.
 This museum interprets the geology and geochemistry of the area and illustrates mining processes and methods used from the 1870s through the 1960s.